oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/7-transform-data-complex.md

     Collapse the properties section.

 7. Now we simply need to load this into the target.
-Drag CUSTOMER\_SALES\_ANALYSIS table from the left side and link it to the data flow, making it complete.
+Drag CUSTOMER\_SALES\_ANALYSIS table from the DT\_DEMO\_DW Schema on the left navigation pane and link it to the data flow, making it complete.

+    You can arrange the layout as per your liking or use the auto layout from the top menu.

     Save the data flow so that you don't lose your work.